Debt (game show)

 Debt is an American game show hosted by Wink Martindale which aired on Lifetime from June 3, 1996, to August 14, 1998.
+It was produced by Buena Vista Television, a part of The Walt Disney Company.
 The show featured contestants who were trying to earn money to get out of debt.
+It had a similar format to Jeopardy!, on which contestants answered trivia, which eventually drew a legal challenge from that show's producers and forced changes to the format.
+However, it targeted a younger audience and placed a larger emphasis on popular culture.

 Personnel

 The game was conceived by Sarah Jane West.
 Its host was Wink Martindale, and Kurt Engstrom was featured as an assistant playing the role of a security guard.
 Julie Claire was the show's announcer.

+Conception and development

+The show was produced by The Walt Disney Company.
+The show's set was designed to resemble the aesthetics of the 1950s, and had a disco soundtrack.
+The trivia asked on the show was typically based on popular culture and its target audience of Generation X viewers.
+Martindale later described it as "a 21st-century version of Jeopardy for the MTV crowd".

+Television producer Michael Davies, who would eventually become the executive producer of Jeopardy! over two decades later, invited Martindale to host Debt, which he agreed to.
+Martindale later stated that the producers at Disney had told him the show would "do for [him] what MTV did for Tony Bennett."

+Potential contestants had to prove that they had at least $6,000 worth of debt in order to qualify for the show.
+5,000 people auditioned to compete on the show.

 Gameplay

 Three new contestants competed per episode, each having accumulated several thousand dollars' worth of debt (usually between $6,000 and $10,000) for various reasons (school loans, paying for a wedding, credit card bills, etc.).
 For scoring purposes, their debts were averaged before the game began.
 Scores were shown in negative amounts to indicate their remaining debts.